Offline domain partitioning (sequential_distribute_dump / sequential_distribute_load)

 File format

-For a domain named flood partitioned into N ranks, the preprocessing step creates the following files per rank p in partition_dir:
+By default (single_file=True) the preprocessing step writes one file per rank.
+For a domain named flood partitioned into N ranks, in partition_dir:

 File